The janus API for Prolog Calling

 backtracking (cf. Example <a href=“#jns-examp:lazy-ret”

-data-reference-type=“ref” py_iter/[2,3]
+data-reference-type=“ref” py_iter/[2,3] when

-there are no values left for Iterator
+there are no values left for Iterator.

-are as described in
+Options are as described in

 py_func/[3,4]